kak-tus/erin/README.md

-# erin
+# Erin

-Parse tcpdump files with SMPP packets and write it to Clickhouse.
+Parse tcpdump files with SMPP protocol and write it to Clickhouse.